rockamorales/OCP_notes/notes.md

 can contains abstract, default and static methods.

 #### Static methods can be hidden by the implementer.
 So does it means that static method is also accessible thru the implementer instance or class reference?

+according to the content it can be only accessed thru the interface type only. not sure about thru instances of the implementer

 #